CZX123/CZX123.github.io/README.md

   - Theme color: #3F51B5
   - More values can be accessed here: https://material-components-web.appspot.com/
 - No dividers or borders at all.
 Make use of whitespace or coloured backgrounds to structure or separate information
-- Ripple effects by default would work on all <button> elements.
-Simply make sure that all elements in the button are all 'display:block', and the ripple should work just fine.
+- Ripple effects by default would work on all `<button>` elements.
+Simply make sure that all elements in the button are all `display:block;`, and the ripple should work just fine.